California in the American Civil War: Securing Southern California

 As the California Volunteer regiments formed, some were sent south with Colonel George Wright, commanding officer of the District of Southern California.
 He was to replace the Federal troops in Los Angeles, gathered there to prevent a rising by the numerous secessionist sympathizers in Southern California.
 In October 1861, Wright was promoted to Brigadier General of Volunteers and placed in command of the Department of the Pacific, replacing Sumner who had recommended Wright as his replacement.
 Colonel James Henry Carleton of the 1st California Volunteer Infantry Regiment replaced Wright as commander in the south.
 Detachments were soon sent out by Carleton to San Bernardino and San Diego Counties to secure them for the Union and prevent the movement of men, horses and weapons eastward to the Confederacy.

 One of the earliest conflicts related to the Civil War in California occurred on November 29, 1861, at Minter Ranch, in the hills just south and west of the San Jose Valley, where Warner's Ranch and the military post of Camp Wright was located.
 Dan Showalter's party of secessionists, like some others, were attempting to avoid the post and make their way across the desert to join the Confederate Army in Texas.
 They were pursued from Temecula by a Volunteer Cavalry patrol from the camp, intercepted and captured without shots being fired.
 Later after being imprisoned at Fort Yuma, Showalter and the others were released after swearing loyalty to the Union, but they made their way to the Confederacy later.
+Earlier in the month in Los Angeles, a secessionist was pistol-whipped and fatally injured by a soldier with whom he had been drinking after the man praised Jefferson Davis and P. G. T. Beauregard.